johnfilo/solace-samples-java/_docs/topic-to-queue-mapping.md

 ---
 layout: post
 title: Topic to Queue Mapping (Java)
+order: 5
 ---

-This tutorial builds on the basic concepts introduced in [Persistence with Queues](http://dev.solacesystems.com/docs/get-started/persistence-with-queues_java/) tutorial and will show you how to make use of one of Solace’s advanced queueing features called “Topic to Queue Mapping.”
+This tutorial builds on the basic concepts introduced in [Persistence with Queues]({{ site.baseurl }}/docs/persistence-with-queues) tutorial and will show you how to make use of one of Solace’s advanced queueing features called “Topic to Queue Mapping.”

 ![topic-to-queue-mapping](http://2vs7bv4aq50r1hyri14a8xkf.wpengine.netdna-cdn.com/wp-content/uploads/2015/07/topic-to-queue-mapping.png)